Childrens Tumor Foundation

 How does Childrens Tumor Foundation spend its money?

 Childrens Tumor Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Childrens Tumor Foundation tax-deductible?